gregoryvm/SupplySync/README.md

 # SupplySync
-SupplySync is a full-stack inventory management system designed to assist users with manage their products.
+SupplySync is a full-stack inventory management system designed to assist users with managing their products.

 We're currently hosted at:
 - https://supplysync-er1f.onrender.com/